Hi! I’m Betsy.

 Why External Affairs?

-I had coffee with a new mentor this past fall and she asked where I see myself in five years career-wise.
+I had coffee with a new mentor about a year ago and she asked where I see myself in five years career-wise.
 While answering, I told her that what I’ve come to love most about my role - my title was then Director of External Affairs, though it’s now Director of Institutional Advancement - are the opportunities to encourage colleagues in my field and being a part of creating strategies for to promote my organization.

 In a way, this blog is an extension of that.
 You - working moms - are my colleagues and our institution is working motherhood.
 We can’t fix the systemic issues that challenge us on our own; just as individual households switching from plastic to reusable bags isn’t going to make a significant impact on climate change, us discussing workarounds for the challenges with which we’re faced isn’t going to solve sexism or any of the other political and cultural obstacles we have to overcome.
 But we can share ways to advocate for ourselves and other working parents in our families, in the workplace, and in local, state, and federal government.